- 5 April, 2020

 The realization that web lessons are different means that we have a lot to gain from adapting the course.
 In the small, it’s about things like far more exercises, shorter presentations, more visualization, etc.

 I am not saying that you should go all the way directly and create an effective “blended” solution.
 Maybe you don’t have time for that?
-However, the fact that you now can split up your “one-day event” and blend with other activities creates new opportunities for the learning solution.
-You might want to revisit the foundation for running this course.
+However, the realization that you now can split up your “one-day event” and blend with other activities makes you need answers to some questions.

 - What new behaviors should the course contribute to?

-- How motivated are the participants for a change?
+- How motivated are the participants to a change?
 What motivates them?

 - How used are they with web lessons?